addr2data/aws-certification-prep/exercises/ex-002_BasicVpcConfig.rst

 Environment variable
 ~~~~~~~~~~~~~~~~~~~~
-Once again, lets set an environment variable.
-The InternetGatewayId is in the results above, under the key **'SubnetId'**..
+Yep, another environment variable.
+In the output above, find the **'SubnetId'** key..

 .. code-block::